 Did you know there are approximately two billion mothers in the world and it’s estimated that only one per cent of them are entrepreneurs?
 I am in that one per cent and can’t help wondering why there are so few of us.

 It’s not just mothers, though.
 Women generally are badly under-represented in entrepreneurship.
 Latest figures show they’re half as likely as men to be involved in starting a business in the UK.
 This is despite the Federation of Small Businesses estimating that there are 2.7million women that want to start one but have been put off by persistent barriers.

 It’s hardly surprising then that Government has recently launched a review into barriers for women in business.
-The Treasury have rightly expressed deep concern at the large pool of untapped entrepreneurial potential going to waste and want to do something about it.
+The Treasury has rightly expressed deep concern at the large pool of untapped entrepreneurial potential going to waste and want to do something about it.

 But shouldn’t Manchester be doing something about it too?
 This is, after all, a region built on can-do culture and we’re more than capable of making change happen.
 With a study earlier this year showing Manchester trailing behind Birmingham, Leicester, Liverpool and Bristol in a list of cities with the highest number of female entrepreneurs, perhaps we should be asking why we don’t have a better environment that encourages women to set up businesses?